-- (i) specify a variation in the standard length for all games played in the competition by shortening the length by up to 10 yards. - (ii) permit fields to be shortened by up to 10 yards if necessary to fit in the playing enclosure. - b.
+(i) permit fields to be shortened by up to 10 yards if necessary to fit in the playing enclosure.

+- b.
 The end zones shall be 10 yards.
 This may be varied to a minimum of 8 yards if necessary to fit into the playing enclosure. - c.
 The goal line, the end lines, the sidelines and the midfield line are the only lines permitted on the field. - d.
 Two sets of hash marks 10 yards apart are recommended.
 If no hash marks are present, all snaps will occur from the centre of the field. - e.
 24 inch lines positioned 2 yards from the goal line and 5 yards from the goal line and equidistant from each sideline are recommended.